Steve Kordek

-Steve Francis Kordek (December 26, 1911 – February 19, 2012) was an American businessman of Polish descent who was best known for the design of pinball machines.
+Steven Francis Kordek (December 26, 1911 – February 19, 2012) was an American businessman of Polish descent who was best known for the design of pinball machines.

 Kordek is credited with designing over 100 pinball machines, which in total sold about 180,000 units.
-The last game Kordek helped design was 2003's Vacation America, after his retirement from full time work in 2000.
+Notable games include Grand Prix.The last game Kordek helped design was 2003's Vacation America, after his retirement from full time work in 2000.
 Among the companies that Kordek designed for are Genco, Williams and Bally.

-He inadvertently entered the pinball business when visiting Chicago in 1937, and took shelter from the rain in Genco's building.